Castle, Winery, and Cultural Center in Central Carinthia

-In the 14th century Carinthia was ruled from Taggenbrunn and was in imperial possession until the end of the 15th century, after which Maximilian I handed Taggenbrunn back to the Archbishopric of Salzburg.
+In the 14th century, Carinthia was governed from Taggenbrunn, and it remained under imperial ownership until the end of the 15th century.
+After that, Maximilian I handed Taggenbrunn back to the Archbishopric of Salzburg.

-The extension of the castle complex to a modern fortification took place from 1497 to 1503 under Archbishop Leonhard von Keutschach.
-In the vicinity, the granary, the caretaker's house and the mar house were built.
-Salzburg's stewards and officials sat at Taggenbrunn until 1692.
-In 1796 Taggenbrunn was first described as a ruin.
+The castle complex was expanded into a modern fortification between 1497 and 1503 under Archbishop Leonhard von Keutschach.
+Nearby, a granary, a steward's house, and a horse stable were built.
+Salzburg housekeepers and officials resided at Taggenbrunn until 1692.
+In 1796, Taggenbrunn was first referred to as a ruin.

-Since 2011, the castle has been owned by the entrepreneurial family Riedl, was extensively renovated for years and opened in 2019 as part of the first events of the Taggenbrunn Festival.
+Since 2011, the castle has been owned by the Riedl family of entrepreneurs.
+It underwent extensive renovations for years and was reopened in 2019 during the first Taggenbrunn Festival events.

 Culture at Taggenbrunn